Kungbib/swedish-spacy/README.md

 Named Entity Recognition was trained on the Stockholm Umeå Corpus v3.0 (SUC 3.0).
 Unlike pos tags, entities in SUC 3.0 were not annotated by human annotators, but automatically generated using [Sparv](https://spraakbanken.gu.se/en/tools/sparv/annotations).
 This means that they cannot be considered a gold standard.

-Evaluation results on an held-out portion of SUC 3.0:
+Evaluation results on a held-out portion of SUC 3.0:
 Precision **86.27**
 Recall **84.48**
 F score **85.37**